AlfredLouis00/hanjaKoreanTextbook/README.md

 You can find all the fonts used in the tex files [here](http://cheonhyeong.com/English/download.html) in case you meet some errors saying a font is missing.
 Please follow the instructions there to install the fonts and enjoy your compiling.

 Just turn to `release` section and download the `KoreanWithHanja.pdf` if you only want to get the PDF file.

+You are welcome to join in the QQ group 724519488 for discussion or advising.